erikdrobne/erikdrobne/README.md

 🖲 I'm an experienced software engineer focused on high-performance and highly scalable native iOS apps.
 I have 10+ years of experience with mobile and web development and a strong understanding of computer science principles.
-My strength is deep comprehension of Swift & iOS ecosystem and also great knowledge of JavaScript.
+My strengths are deep comprehension of Swift & iOS ecosystem and excellent JavaScript knowledge.

 🎾 In my free time, I play tennis, travel, and experience art.<br/>